WaleedBakar/trech201_v2/README.md

 Microservices - Microservices architecture is tailor-made for DevOps with its services-based approach that allows organizations to break down the application into smaller services.
 This enables delivery teams to tackle individual services as separate entities—ultimately simplifying the development, testing, and deployment.

+# DevEnvironments
+  A DevOps development environment should not only edit and debug code, but integrate with the rest of the DevOps cycle, including testing, version control, and production monitoring.
+Microsoft provides two major development environments to support DevOps, Visual Studio and Visual Studio Code.
+Allows teams to be standarised and increases development teams worklfow if everyone works in the same environment.

+# What makes a good Dev Environment?